 Many different types of laser treatments can produce these dark marks, particularly if you are a darker skin type.
 By darker skin type I mean skin that ranges from olive or dark golden skin (that tans easily and almost never burns) to the darkest African-American skin.
 If you do have a darker skin type, your dermatologist will automatically adjust the laser settings to try to avoid temporary darkening of the skin.

 If some darkening (post inflammatory hyperpigmentation) occurs, it is almost always temporary and will go away generally in one to six months.
-Your dermatologist may ask you to take a break from your laser hair treatment schedule in order to let the skin rest.
+Your dermatologist may ask you to take a break from your laser treatment schedule in order to let the skin rest.
 Sometimes your doctor will prescribe a “bleaching cream” to help it resolve faster.
-See Chapter 5 for more information on bleaching creams.

-If this darkening happens to you, be sure to protect yourself well every single day with a zinc containing sunscreen.
+If this darkening happens to you, be sure to protect yourself well every single day with a sunscreen containing zinc.
 Any unprotected light exposure will make the dark spots last longer and more difficult to treat.
 Also, invest in a good, wide-brimmed hat to wear on sunny days.

 “What are the best laser hair reduction and maintenance systems?”

-Keep in mind that laser hair research is very active right now.
+Keep in mind that research into laser treatments is very active right now.
 New lasers are being tested and marketed all the time.
 Be extremely wary of marketing hype surrounding laser systems.
-It is best to stick with systems that are tried and true until a new laser has at least a one to two year track record.
+It is best to stick with systems that are tried and true until a new laser treatment has at least a one to two year track record.

 Summary of Unwanted Hair: What to Do